 - What Runs Where – Running over more than 40 different networks worldwide, this tool will show you when your competitors are launching a new ad or publishing fresh content.

-- iSpionage – In addition to keywords, this tool also identifies who your PPC competitors are, what their monthly budget is, and what their Adwords strategy is.
+- iSpionage – In addition to keywords, this tool also identifies who your PPC competitors are, what their monthly budget is, and what their Google ads (Adwords) strategy is.
 It also provides you with seven years’ worth of SEO and PPC keyword data.

 7. What Services Are They Using?

 Ever wondered how your competitors do some of the things that they do?

 Well, wonder no more as—you’ve guessed it—there’s a tool for figuring this out too!
 Builtwith.com gives you instant access to a whole host of information about what your competitor uses to create their website, from the widgets they’re using to what affiliates they’re working with.
 Cool, huh?

 8. What Changes Have They Made to Their Website?